Frequently Asked Questions

 package.json

-Create Project Structure: Create the main application file and a file for environment variables.
+Create project structure: Create the main application file and environment variables file.

 Configure